CITY OF GIG HARBOR-NOTICE OF APPLICATION | Tacoma Daily Index

 Tentative Public Meeting or Public Hearing Date: A hearing date has not been scheduled for this application.

 gigharborwa.gov.
-For questions or additional information, contact Senior Planner, Nestor Guevara at (253)851-6170 or NGuevara@gigharborwa.gov.
+For questions or additional information, contact Principal Planner, Katharine Shaffer at (253)851-6170 or KShaffer@gigharborwa.gov.

 Documents pertinent to this application are available for review and inspection at the City of Gig Harbor Planning Division, 3510 Grandview Street, Gig Harbor, WA 98335, during normal business hours, Monday through Friday.
 Documents are also available at www.gigharborwa.gov by clicking “Permit Portal” and entering the permit number.